 Augmentation mammoplasty is one of the most commonly performed cosmetic surgery procedures in this country.
 There are well over 2 million women who have had breast enlargement surgery in the last 30 years.
 The procedure itself is fairly straightforward.
 However, there are some drawbacks to this operation, and I want to make sure that you understand them so you can make a well-informed choice.

 An augmentation mammoplasty takes about 1 hour and is usually done in my accredited office surgery suite under sedation.
-A pair of implants will be placed under your breasts to enhance the volume and give the impression of “lift” or a fuller upper breast.
-Nonetheless, you will keep your basic underlying shape in terms of cleavage and position unless we decide together than you would look better with a breast lift (mastopexy) performed at the same time.
+A pair of implants will be placed under your breasts to enhance the volume and give the impression of a “lift” or a fuller upper breast.
+Nonetheless, you will keep your basic underlying shape in terms of cleavage and position unless we decide together that you would look better with a breast lift (mastopexy) performed at the same time.
 The operation involves an incision, which is just under an inch long and usually in the fold under your breast, if you have a fold.
 The advantage of these locations is that they are well hidden in terms of scarring.
 In my opinion, other less optimal incisions are on the breast skin where it is very visible or in the axilla (armpits) where it can easily show if you have not healed perfectly.
 I would be glad to discuss these incisions with you.

 I usually prefer a round, rather than a shaped, implant for augmentation because most patients need more fullness in the upper portion of their breasts over time.
 Also, shaped or tear-drop implants can rotate and turn sideways or upside down.
 After the incision is made, the implant is generally placed underneath the muscle (pectoralis major) which is directly below the breasts.
 Implants in this position remain softer, and their edges tend to be better hidden in terms of masking the contours of the implant.
 In addition to this, an implant underneath the pectoralis major muscle yields a much clearer mammogram.
 The exception to placing implants behind the muscle are patients with a significant amount of breast droop, where an implant under the breast can look more natural at first, but can be more prone to develop scar tissue and get hard or look deformed over time.